dogacol/Academic-Papers/ishii-violence.md

-1
+--- title: "Depiction of Violence in the Early Films of Sogo Ishii" --- 1

-1. Depiction of Violence in the Early Films of Sogo Ishii
+# Depiction of Violence in the Early Films of Sogo Ishii

 **_Doğa Çöl_** _(Istanbul Medipol University)_